spencertipping/ni/matrices.md

 should be linear: no minimum shading.
 (Also, empirically track total luminosity, visibility rate, and collision rate to get more accurate response.
 Volume slicing shouldn't net-darken the screen, for example.)

+**NOTE:** Axis/grids should be based on reverse-transforming the view matrix because otherwise we'll potentially render tons of offscreen stuff.

+It isn't worth replacing randomness with determinism in the data-sampling logic because view focus would change the outcomes either way.